secretstartups/handbook/people-group/learning-and-development/work-with-us/index.html.md

 1. The [Women TMRG Channel](https://gitlab.edcast.com/channel/gitlab-women-tmrg) features LinkedIn Learning courses the TMRG is studying together
 1. The Support Team created a [Professional Development Channel for Support Team Members](https://gitlab.edcast.com/channel/gitlab-support-team-professional-development) to curate existing LinkedIn Learning courses, organized based on skill.

-To create a Learning Hub for your team using a Channel in to GitLab Learn, complete these two steps:
+To create a Learning Hub for your team using a Channel in GitLab Learn, complete these two steps:

 1. Open an issue in the Learning and Development [general project](https://gitlab.com/gitlab-com/people-group/learning-development/general/-/issues) using the `new_channel` [template](https://gitlab.com/gitlab-com/people-group/learning-development/general/-/issues/new#).
 All steps should be outlined on this template.
 1. Take the [Learning Curator training](https://gitlab.edcast.com/pathways/learning-curator-training) in GitLab Learn